 Participants will be required to attend mandatory orientation sessions as part of their program once they arrive to Ireland.
 It is the participant’s responsibility to make contact with Work In Ireland/USIT to book their place in an available orientation slot.

-Participants understand that if they cancel from the program the program fee is non-refundable.
+Participants understand that if they cancel from the program any moneys paid are non-refundable.
 However if the participant can show that they are not eligible for the program or their visa application has been rejected by the consulate or local embassy Work In Ireland/USIT will consider an application for refund.

-Insurance is a mandatory element of the Work in Ireland programme and all participants are required to book their comprehensive insurance policy through the Work in Ireland Program at time of application.
+Insurance is a mandatory element of the Work in Ireland programme and all participants are required to book their comprehensive insurance policy through the Work in Ireland Programme at time of application.

-If participants want to cancel their insurance policy bought through Work In Ireland/USIT, cancellation is only permitted within 14 days of their insurance policy issue date.
+If participants want to cancel their insurance policy bought through Work in Ireland/USIT, cancellation is only permitted with 14 days of their insurance policy date.
 Beyond this date, no refund will apply.

-If participants are already in possession of a comprehensive insurance policy that they wish to use, then you must submit the policy details of this insurance cover at the time of application and pay the required alternative insurance administration fee of $75.
+If participants are already in possession of a comprehensive insurance policy that they wish to use, then you must submit the policy details of this insurance cover at the time of application.
 Participants understand that they must be covered from the date they depart their home country until the date they return.

-Work In Ireland/USIT do not accept any responsibility in any way for any accident, illness, loss of personal effects or change in personal circumstances arising at any time prior to or during a participants program.
+Work in Ireland/USIT do not accept any responsibility in any way for any accident, incident, loss of personal effects or change in personal circumstances arising at any time prior to or during a participant’s program.

 Work In Ireland/USIT will do our upmost to ensure that any travel arrangements booked by participants go according to plan.
 However in the unlikely event that participants have a complaint arising from this booking, please let us know.
 Complaints together with relevant travel documents must be made in writing to USIT, Customer Services Dept, 19-21 Aston Quay, Dublin 2, Ireland or via email to firstname.lastname@example.org